hcgatewood/travel-guide/README.md

 # The New Programmer's Travel Guide

-A minimal, curated guide to relevant resources for the new computer science student.
+A curated guide to relevant resources for the new computer science student.

+Learning to program is hard.
+Finding your way to first-rate resources, however, just got a whole lot easier.
+See the [back flap notes](#using-this-guide) for an intro.
 This guide assumes you're on a Mac, but is valuable on any machine.
-See the [back flap notes](#using-this-guide) for an overview of this guide.

 ## 🗺️ Front flap topic map